SEAT SIZE IS AN ACCESS ISSUE 🍑

 • Review any future plans to make sure seating is accommodating for all your audience, of the bodies they have right now, not just small, able bodies.
 Fat audiences are audiences and want to watch films in your venue.

-• Hire an accessibility consultant - Our director is a member of FWD Doc supporting filmmakers with disabilities.
+• Hire an accessibility consultant - Our director has a disability and is a member of FWD Doc supporting filmmakers with disabilities.
 Their website has lots of useful recommendations and resources, including the event accessibility scorecard.

 • It includes a link to this article by travel blogger Emma who details what that is like to visit the cinema if you are a wheelchair user.